How to check your coverage

 Step 1: Call the Member Services Number on Your Insurance Card

-On the back of your insurance card, you’ll see a Member Services phone number.
+On the back of your insurance card, you’ll usually see a Member Services phone number.
 Call that number and let them know you’re seeking outpatient mental health therapy with an out-of-network licensed therapist.
+Ask them the following questions…

 You can read these off to the representative:

-• Do I have out-of-network benefits for outpatient mental health therapy?
+• Do I have out-of-network benefits for outpatient mental health therapy, and what is my deductible and reimbursement rate?

 Understanding Deductibles and Payment Options

 Many people are surprised that even “in-network” therapy may require meeting a deductible before insurance coverage begins.
-Sometimes, the difference between in-network and out-of-network costs is smaller than expected once your deductible is met.
+Sometimes, the difference between in-network costs once your deductible is met is similar to what out-of-network costs end up being.

 Out-of-network therapy can also be paid with an HSA or FSA card, giving you flexibility and potential tax advantages while still accessing specialized care.
 HMO clients may also be eligible for partial reimbursement with a referral.